ClickUp vs Jira 2026: Built for Devs vs Built for Everyone (and a Better Third Option)

 All tools and all connectors included free at every tier.

-When Zoye AI is the right call: mixed teams, non-engineering organisations, small businesses needing CRM + tasks + budget in one workspace, founders running the business from WhatsApp.
+When Zoye AI is the right call: mixed product-and-commercial teams, agencies and studios that bill clients for the work they build, small businesses needing CRM + tasks + budget in one workspace, founders running the business from WhatsApp.
 For pure dev shops embedded in the Atlassian ecosystem, stay on Jira.

 Want to see it in action?